Uppsala Architecture Research Team

 - Extending statistical cache models to support detailed pipeline simulators.
-In Proc.
-International Symposium on Performance Analysis of Systems and Software: ISPASS 2014, pp 86-95, IEEE Computer Society, 2014.
+In 2014 IEEE International Symposium On Performance Analysis Of Systems And Software (Ispass), IEEE International Symposium on Performance Analysis of Systems and Software-ISPASS, pp 86-95, IEEE Computer Society, 2014.
 (DOI).

 - Fix the code.
 Don't tweak the hardware: A new compiler approach to Voltage–Frequency scaling.
 In Proc.
 12th International Symposium on Code Generation and Optimization, pp 262-272, ACM Press, New York, 2014.
 (URL, fulltext).

 - Full Speed Ahead: Detailed Architectural Simulation at Near-Native Speed.
 Technical report / Department of Information Technology, Uppsala University nr 2014-005, 2014.
 (External link, fulltext).

 - Managing power constraints in a single-core scenario through power tokens.
 In Journal of Supercomputing, volume 68, number 1, pp 414-442, 2014.
 (DOI).

 - Power-Efficient Computer Architectures: Recent Advances.
 Morgan & Claypool Publishers, 2014.
 (DOI).

 - Resource conscious prefetching for irregular applications in multicores.
 In Proc.
 International Conference on Embedded Computer Systems: Architectures, Modeling, and Simulation (SAMOS XIV), pp 34-43, IEEE, Piscataway, NJ, 2014.
 (DOI).